Bridges in New Zealand: Notable bridges

-Bridge disasters and incidents
+Incidents

-Waikato bridge dynamiting
+Glen Afton rail bridge bombing

-On April 30, during the 1951 New Zealand waterfront dispute a rail bridge three miles from Huntly, on the Glen Afton branch line, was dynamited.
-Although the morning passenger train ran over the damaged bridge, it did not collapse.
+On April 30, during the 1951 New Zealand waterfront dispute, a rail bridge on the Glen Afton branch line, three miles from Huntly, was sabotaged and damaged with explosives.
+The morning passenger train ran over the damaged bridge safely, without it collapsing.
 After regular railway line patrols were commenced, trains ran normally again the next day.

 Tangiwai disaster

 The Tangiwai disaster on 24 December 1953, was the worst rail accident in New Zealand.
 The rail bridge over the Whangaehu river at Tangiwai had been badly damaged by a lahar from Mount Ruapehu just minutes before a passenger train was due to cross it.
-151 of the 285 passengers aboard the train were killed.
+Of the 285 passengers, 151 died.

-The Berrymans' bridge
+Berrymans' bridge

 In 1986 the New Zealand Army built the Te Rata Bridge as a training exercise on a private farm owned by the Berryman family.
 In 1994 a beekeeper visiting the farm was killed when the bridge collapsed as he drove over it.
-The incident caused a series of high-profile court cases.
+The incident led to a series of high-profile court cases.

-Waiho Bridge
+Destruction in storms

-On 26 March 2019, the Waiho Bridge near Franz Josef Glacier collapsed, following near record levels of rain.
-It was rebuilt and reopened 18 days later on 13 April 2019.
+Numerous bridges have been destroyed by floodwaters in storms, including the Waiho Bridge near Franz Josef Glacier in 2019.